 Welcome to the Colorado Chapter of the Friends of Mineralogy

-We are back to meeting in person at the Colorado School of Mines campus!
+We meet every odd-numberd month in person at the Colorado School of Mines campus!

 Who we are: